-Participation risk and counterparty credit risk have similar roots: a deteriorating financial situation in relation to equity participations is mostly reflected in a rating downgrade (or default) of the respective entity.
-The methodology of the Group used for measuring value-at-risk and internal capital requirements of equity participations nonetheless is comparable to the methodology used to measure price risk arising from positions in stocks.
-However, in the light of the longer-term strategic nature of equity participations, annual volatilities based on observation periods of several years (instead of daily price changes) are used in the calculation.
+Equity participation risk and counterparty credit risk have similar roots: a deteriorating financial situation in relation to equity participations is mostly reflected in a rating downgrade (or default) of the respective entity.
+The Group methodology used for measuring value-at-risk and internal capital requirements of equity participations nonetheless is comparable to the methodology used to measure price risk arising from positions in stocks.
+However, in light of the longer-term strategic nature of equity participations, annual volatilities based on observation periods of several years (instead of daily price changes) are used in the calculation.

-More information on this risk category is provided in the section Article 447 CRR Equity exposures not held in the trading book.
+More information on this risk category is provided in the section Article 447 CRR Exposures in equities not included in the trading book.